alemart/speedy-vision/README.md

 * `windowSize: number`.
 The size of the window to be used by the feature tracker.
 For a window of size *n*, the algorithm will read *n* x *n* neighboring pixels to determine the motion of a keypoint.
 Typical values for this property include: `21`, `15`, `11`, `7`.
 Defaults to `15`.
 * `discardThreshold: number`.
 A threshold used to discard keypoints that are not "good" candidates for tracking.
 Defaults to `0.0001`.
 The higher the value, the more keypoints will be discarded.
 * `depth: number`.
 Specifies how many pyramid levels will be used in the computation.
 You should generally leave this property as it is.
-Defaults to `5`.

 ### Feature matching